Tyler West: Life and career

 Tyler Mark West was born on 1 April 1996 in Sutton, South London.
 His mother, Debbie works for the NHS.

 He went to Carshalton Boys Sports College.
-At a young age, he began playing handball and represented the GB National team from a young age.
+At a young age, he began playing handball and represented the GB National team.

 He began his entertainment career on children’s television presenting various shows on CBBC, including Match of the Day Kickabout and other features on the channel.
 Then in 2017, West began presenting MTV News, covering entertainment and trending news on a weekly basis.
 In 2018, West became one of the presenters of the live trivia game HQ Trivia and between August and November, he presented his own podcast Every Day Hustle, which featured West talking to a new guest each week about their journey of becoming creators, entrepreneurs and inventors.

 In 2019, West joined the radio network Kiss FM as a presenter, initially hosting the 7–11pm slot between Monday and Thursday.
 Six months later, he began presenting on Kiss Drive Time from 4–7pm on Monday to Friday, which he has continued to do so since.
 In 2020, West presented the podcast for Celebrity Ex on the Beach on MTV and co-hosted the 2020 EE BAFTA Awards red carpet live show in partnership with Facebook.
 In 2021, West began presenting Flat Out Fabulous on BBC Three, an interior design show for millennials alongside singer and interior designer Whinnie Williams.
 He was also announced as a presenter for the online series The MTV Movie Show.
 In August 2022, West was announced to be competing in the twentieth series of the BBC competition series Strictly Come Dancing.
 Upon joining the line-up, West said he was "so gassed".

 On 2 October 2022, West ran the London Marathon in a time of 5 hours 25 minutes, competing to raise money for the charity UK Youth.
-West had competed in Strictly the previous day and would compete again the following week, eventually being eliminated on 20 November.
+West had competed in Strictly the previous day and would compete again the following week, eventually being eliminated on 20 November in Week 9 as a 'shock elimination' which caused complaints from viewers.
+In October 2023, West participated in Series 7, Week 4 of Richard Osman's House of Games.

+In March 2023, West confirmed that he is dating fellow Strictly Come Dancing contestant and actress Molly Rainford.